ValueMelody/melody-auth/docs/auth-server-setup.md

 cd server
 cp .dev.vars.example .dev.vars
 # Include the required environment variables for any email, SMS, or social sign-in providers you plan to use.
+# Make sure the environment variable "ENVIRONMENT" is set to "dev" for your local environment.

 npm run dev:secret:generate
 npm run dev:migration:apply